zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/osalab4-publishing-export/osalab4-publishing-export.md

 17. You can now **Exit** the dashboard using the **Actions** dropdown.

 ## **Step 4:** Import/Export
-You can use export and import to migrate your pipeline and its contents between Oracle Stream Analytics systems, or you can also migrate only select artifacts.
-You can import a pipeline developed with the latest version of Oracle Stream Analytics.
+You can use export and import to migrate your pipeline and its contents between GoldenGate Stream Analytics systems, or you can also migrate only select artifacts.
+You can import a pipeline developed with the latest version of GoldenGate Stream Analytics.
 You have learned the import functionality in the beginning of this workshop.
 In this lab you will export the dashboard that you just create in the last step.

 1. Mouse over the **RevenueByCustomerSegementLab3** dashboard